B2B Lead Generation Glossary

 Process & Qualification

-Process definitions establish the operational framework for lead qualification, nurturing sequences, and handoff protocols that prevent pipeline leakage.
+Qualification breaks down without shared definitions.
+Process definitions establish the operational framework for lead scoring, nurturing sequences, and handoff protocols that prevent pipeline leakage by giving every team member the same criteria to work from.

 Lead Scoring